lunchbag/hugo-blog/content/posts/practical-career-advice-for-engineers-who-aspire-to-be-solo-founders.md

 title = "4 life and career decisions that prepared me for solopreneurship"

 +++
-Hello! 👋  My name is Jen and I’m the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app.
+Hello! 👋  My name is Jen and I’m the founder, engineer, designer and customer support at [Lunch Money](https://lunchmoney.app), a personal finance and budgeting web app.

-It often comes as a surprise to people when they find out that Lunch Money is built and maintained by a single person.

-> It’s really inspiring and reassuring (as a fellow solo founder) to see that a single person can build so much value.

-> By the way, extremely impressed by the UX and usability, top notch stuff.
-Hard to believe this is something built and managed by a single person, especially considering the level of both design and back end dev.

-> I signed up over the weekend as a trial user, and was amazed at the UX, snappiness and polish.
-Hard to believe it's run by just one person.

-> Wow!
-It’s phenomenal what one person has built in an year.
-You must be a productivity machine gun.
-Inspiring.

-> Is this still a one-person-project?
-I’m so impressed.

-It was never part of my life goals to start my own company, let alone be a company of one.
-In fact, if you had asked me if this was within the realm of possibility after leaving Silicon Valley, I would have said _hell freakin' no._
+It was never part of my life goals to start my own company, let alone a company of one.
+In fact, if you had asked me anytime before I actually took the leap if this was within the realm of possibility, I would have said _hell freakin' no._

 To be honest, I hadn't thought about it even after I started working on Lunch Money.
-It was only until I saw success during launch that I decided to quit my freelancing jobs to pursue this endeavour full-time.
+It was only after I saw success during launch that I decided to quit my freelancing jobs to pursue this endeavour full-time.

 So why the 180-degree change?
 Upon reflection, I realized that the aggregate of my life and work experience made this a sensible decision and allowed me to transition easily into the role.
+I feel that I was ready for something like this for some time, but I had learned to be picky with what I spend my effort on and the right project never came up until Lunch Money.
 In this article, I will go into 4 specific life and career decisions that I consider foundational to my solopreneurship journey.

-I feel that I was ready for something like this for some time, but I had learned to be picky with what I spend my effort on and the right project never came up until Lunch Money.

 ## **Joining the right companies**